Symbolic jewellery gifts – it’s what we do

 Some people possess a piece of jewellery that has a special meaning for them – possibly something sentimental or a love symbol, or a gift.
 Others like to wear jewellery such as necklaces and bracelets for a specific occasion or event that passes on a message or has a special significance such as a symbol of good luck.
 And some people like to wear a piece of jewellery like a ring, for example which is symbolic of what they believe or hope or want; something spiritual or religious possibly: It is symbolic jewellery with symbolic meaning / symbolism and it appeals to men and women, boys and girls – whether that person is your mother or father, brother or sister, son or daughter, girlfriend or boyfriend, fiance / husband / wife, or simply a good friend or work mate.
 Objects and living things like flowers can also be symbolic.

-Symbolic jewellery makes a great gift for any occurrence: Someone travelling (for good luck for example) - or if they are entering a competition or other exam, or as a get well gift, someone retiring, or even as a celebration gift of something like a wedding, graduation, Christening/Communion/Confirmation.
+Symbolic jewellery makes a great gift for any occurrence: To someone travelling perhaps (for good luck, for example) – or if they are entering a competition or other exam, or as a get well gift, someone retiring, or even as a celebration gift of something like a wedding, graduation, Christening/Communion/Confirmation.

-A symbol is something that represents an idea, belief, or entity.
+A symbol is something that represents an idea, belief, entity – or meaning.
 In symbolic jewellery, symbols take the form of shapes, figures, tokens, emblems and word charms.
-For example, a heart can symbolise love and compassion:
+For example, a heart can symbolise love and compassion.

 In ancient cultures, jewellery pieces (particularly necklaces) were used to indicate the status of a person, often connected with royalty, authority or religion.
 Some symbolic jewellery was thought to possess magical power and was often connected to a deity/god.
 The jewellery itself was believed to pass on magical power to the person wearing it (think of the Lord of the Rings).
 And, although to some people nowadays it sounds far-fetched, there are still millions and millions of people that believe this.
 And why not?